Admission requirements

 How do we assess your application?

 When you want to apply or are applying for this study programme, it is useful to know how we assess your application.
-You can find more information in this section.
+You can find more information about this in this section.

-The research master's in Cognitive and Clinical Neuroscience is a selective programme with a maximum enrolment of 24 new students per specialisation each year.
+The research master Cognitive and Clinical Neuroscience is a selective programme with a maximum enrolment of 24 new students per specialisation each year.

 Selection procedure